shmul/lightningmdb/README.md

 * Lightningdbm is distributed under the MIT license.
 * [OpenLDAP Lightning Memory-Mapped Database (LMDB)](http://symas.com/mdb/) is distributed under the OpenLDAP Public license.
+* lpack's code was placed under the public domain by its author.

 ## MIT License
 Copyright (c) 2012 Trusteer Ltd.